Introducing the Today FM School of Radio & Podcasting:

-Designed and coordinated by Patrick Haughey, Podcaster and Producer of Mario’s Sunday Roast on Today FM, this course is for people who want to learn all about radio and content, but who don’t have the time to dedicate to a full-time programme.
+Designed and coordinated by Patrick Haughey, award-winning radio producer and founder of Ireland’s leading branded podcast agency AudioBrand, this course is for people who want to learn all about radio and podcasting from the experts, but who don’t have the time to dedicate to a full-time programme.

 The course is designed to be as practical as possible, combining highly practical class exercises that mirror everyday radio scenarios, and guest speaker presentations.
 Students will also receive their own Zoom digital recorder to use throughout the course and keep afterwards.
-Key skills learned over the first nine weeks of the course are then put in to action in week ten, as students come to the Today FM studios and record an ‘as live’ radio show of their own.
+Key skills learned over the first nine weeks of the course are then put in to action in week ten, as participants get together in professional recording studios and record an ‘as live’ radio show of their own.